THE A-Z OF MANGAWHAI BEACH SCHOOL

 The Information Centre is a very important education resource for the school.
 It encompasses our library and information technology unit which are always evolving to meet changing needs.

 The school has a part-time librarian to catalogue, shelve and maintain our library, or to arrange for parents to help with these tasks.
-Parents are reminded to assist the safety of our collection by checking that all books bought home are returned to school in the child’s book bag to keep them away from food and drink.
+Parents are asked to oversee the safety of our collection by checking that all books bought home are returned to school in the child’s book bag to keep them away from food and drink.

 Books come from two sources.